teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; this is represented as a three-element array.
     SNIP = [
         ; First comes the signature.
-This is computed over ; the concatenation of the two binary strings below.
+This is computed over ; the concatenation of the two bstr objects below.
         auth: SNIPSignature,

-        ; Next comes the location of the SNIP within the ENDIVE. index : encoded-cbor .cbor SNIPLocation,
+        ; Next comes the location of the SNIP within the ENDIVE. index : bstr .cbor SNIPLocation,

-        ; Finally comes the information about the router. router : encoded-cbor .cbor SNIPRouterData,
+        ; Finally comes the information about the router. router : bstr .cbor SNIPRouterData,
     ]

-    ; encoded-cbor is defined in the CDDL postlude as a bstr that is ; tagged as holding verbatim CBOR:
-    ;
-    ;    encoded-cbor = #6.24(bstr)
-    ;
-    ; Using a tag like this helps tools that validate the string as ; valid CBOR; using a bstr helps indicate that the signed data ; should not be interpreted until after the signature is checked.
+(Computing the signature over a concatenation of objects is safe, since the objects' content is self-describing CBOR, and isn't vulerable to framing issues.)

 ### SNIPRouterData: information about a single router.